 Skip to main content

-The -convert command converts a single Dolby Vision Profile 7 file to Profile 8.1.
+The convert command converts Dolby Vision Profile 7 files to Profile 8.1.
 The process strips the Enhancement Layer, injects the dynamic metadata (RPU) into the Base Layer, and produces a file compatible with most Dolby Vision devices.
+You can convert individual files or entire directories.
+When you pass directories, the command enters batch mode — scanning everything first, showing a summary, then converting all eligible files.

 The conversion process: